How access any IoT device or web server behind a Teltonika Networks router

 For a more detailed walkthrough on the router setup, watch this video by Teltonika Networks.

-Check the EMnify portal to see if the device is online.
-The IP Address shown below in the red box is the static IP address assigned to your router, which can be used to access and troubleshoot the device itself using EMnify’s OpenVPN service.
+Check the emnify portal to see if the device is online.
+The IP Address shown below in the red box is the static IP address assigned to your router, which can be used to access and troubleshoot the device itself using emnify’s OpenVPN service.

 Adding the Router to the Remote Management System